lnhrnndz/dwm/README.md

 ## Desktop entry

-Edit and move xinit.desktop to /usr/share/xsessions/ to have a desktop entry that runs your .xinitrc.
+Edit and move `xinit.desktop` to `/usr/share/xsessions/` to have a desktop entry that runs your `.xinitrc`.